jhu-ip/cs220-f24/assign/old/hw1.md

 When you submit, Gradescope conducts a series of automatic tests.
 These tests do basic checks like making sure that you submitted the right files and that your `.c` file compiles properly.
 If you see error messages here (look for red), address them and resubmit until you pass them.
+Some of the error messages will show results similar to the `diff` in Testing example above.

 <div class='admonition tip'>
 <div class='title'>Tip</div>